Updated on December 9, 2022

-Light, refreshing, crisp, and normally lower-ABV, lagers give us the opportunity to comfortably drink a couple of beers without overwhelming our palette or feeling overloaded.
+Today, these light, refreshing, crisp, and normally lower-ABV lagers give us the opportunity to comfortably drink a couple of beers without overwhelming our palate or feeling overloaded.

 Available in many different styles, from dark dunkels to mineral-toned pilsners, breweries are reinventing this classic category with craft in mind.